winft/wrapland/CONTRIBUTING.md

 * Any line of the message must be 90 characters or shorter.
 * Angular's [Revert][angular-revert] and [Subject][angular-subject] policies are applied.

-Commits deliberately ignoring this guideline will not be merged and in case reverted.
+Commits deliberately ignoring this guideline will not be pulled and in case reverted.

 ### Example